 Contact Us Today

 We hope this content helps answer the question, what are the rights of a wife in a divorce.
-If you are facing a divorce and you think you have a claim for fault grounds in your divorce, contact WhitbeckBennett to see how we can help.
+If you are facing a divorce and you think you should receive spousal support in your divorce, contact WhitbeckBennett to see how we can help.
 Our attorneys have represented countless women in divorce cases, and we are here for you in yours.